-- 1. Using iPad try to connect the relationship circles together mapping out how the tutor group members' relationships are interconnected. - 2.
-Ask students to identify people who support them the most and how they can make sure they maintain that support.
+- 1. Using an iPad try to connect the relationship circles together mapping out how the tutor group members' relationships are interconnected. - 2.
+Ask students to identify who supports them the most and how they can maintain that support.

 This exercise can be carried out one-to-one with a student with Tutor being supportive suggesting people and ideas.